pinglab-intern/CardioKG/README.md

 ```

 ### Project Walkthrough:
-1. Understand the schema, data content, and development of the knowledge graph in the interface of Cardiovascular Disease, CVD drus and underlying molecular mechanism from the previous project.
+1. Understand the schema, data content, and development of the knowledge graph in the interface of Cardiovascular Disease, CVD drus, drug target proteins and underlying molecular mechanism.
-2. Learn more about graph embedding functionality in Neo4j GDS library and DGL-KE library
+2. Learn more about graph embedding functionality in Neo4j GDS library and DGL-KE library.
-3. Learn more about the fundamentals of machine learning models ( e.g., allocating data for training, validation, and test, selecting proper GNN message passing algorithm, selecting optimizer, Cost function, accuracy metric, and inferences)
+3. Learn more about the fundamentals of machine learning models ( e.g., allocating data for training, validation, and test, selecting proper GNN message passing algorithm, selecting optimizer, Cost function, accuracy metric, and inferences).
-4. Explore about homogeneous Graph Neural Network with provided tutorial-1
+4. Explore about homogeneous Graph Neural Network with provided tutorial-1.
-5. Explore heterogeneous Graph Neural Networks with provided tutorial-2
+5. Explore heterogeneous Graph Neural Networks with provided tutorial-2.
 6. Develop the graph embedding for the heterogeneous knowledge graph.
 7. Prepare the training, validation, and testing by masking the nodes or edges.
 8. Train the model with tuning hyperparameters and interpret the performance.